hooooooouzx/hooooooouzx/README.md

 # Hi there 👋 I'm Ethan

+Working full-time now.
+Always happy to connect and discuss tech!

 Senior Full-stack developer with 7 years of experience in building scalable and high-performance applications.
 Passionate about clean code, system architecture, and performance optimization.

 ### 🎯 Professional Summary

 - 💪 7+ years of full-stack development experience
 - 🏗️ Expertise in building scalable microservices
 - 🚀 Strong background in high-performance systems